-Stanford GSB, as expected, did not change the essay questions this year.
+The Stanford MBA essay questions, as expected, did not change this year.
 Once again, there are two Stanford GSB essays, which have a combined word limit of 1050 words.
 Stanford suggests applicants allocate up to 650 words on Essay A and up to 400 words on Essay B.

 Stanford shortened the combined word limit a few years ago, a sign that the school encourages applicants to remain focused and concise in their answers.
-Below, please find this year’s deadlines along with Personal MBA Coach’s advice on how to approach the two Stanford GSB essay questions.
+Below, please find Personal MBA Coach’s advice on how to approach the two Stanford GSB essay questions.